Bio: John Smout (research technician)

-John Smout is a PhD student funded through the University of Glasgow’s MVLS Doctoral Training Programme.
-His PhD project addresses the genetic and cellular basis of oviparity and viviparity using the common lizard, Zootoca vivipara, as a model for the transition between reproductive modes in squamates in other amniotes.
-John is co-supervised by Mark McLaughlin and Maureen Bain.
+John Smout was a PhD student funded through the University of Glasgow’s MVLS Doctoral Training Programme.
+His PhD project addressed the genetic and cellular basis of oviparity and viviparity using the common lizard, Zootoca vivipara, as a model for the transition between reproductive modes in squamates in other amniotes.
+John was co-supervised by Mark McLaughlin and Maureen Bain.

 ----